Bass Reeves

-Reeves encountered some of the most ruthless outlaws of his day.
-His weapons of choice were the Winchester models 1873 and 1892.
-They were guns that conveniently fit dual-purpose handgun/rifle cartridges.
-He also briefly used the 1873 Colt Single Action .45 caliber Peacemaker.
-He tracked and killed notorious outlaw Jim Webb, who had murdered over eleven people.
-Another notorious desperado Reeves encountered was murderer and horse thief Wiley Bear.
+Reeves's weapons of choice were the Winchester Models 1873 and 1892.
+Both rifles used cartridges (commonly .44-40) compatible with contemporary handguns, allowing him to carry a single type of ammunition.
+He also carried a shotgun and briefly used an 1873 Colt Single Action Army "Peacemaker" in .45 Colt.
+He tracked and killed outlaw Jim Webb, who had murdered over eleven people.
+Another outlaw Reeves encountered was murderer and horse thief Wiley Bear.
 Reeves rounded him up along with his gang, which included John Simmons and Sam Lasly.
-Reeves was in a gunfight with the Creek desperado Frank Buck, whom he shot and killed.
-Reeves was immortalized in popular media, including TV shows, films, novels, poems and books.
+Reeves was involved in a gunfight with the Creek desperado Frank Buck, whom he shot and killed.

+Reeves has been portrayed in popular media, including television shows, films, novels, poems, and books.
 He was also inducted into the Texas Trail of Fame.
-A bronze statue of Reeves was erected in Pendergraft Park in Fort Smith, Arkansas, and the Bass Reeves Memorial Bridge in Oklahoma was named after the legendary lawman.
-A life size statue of Reeves was erected and unveiled by The Three Rivers Museum on Saturday January 11, 2025 in Muskogee, Oklahoma.
+A bronze statue of Reeves was erected in Pendergraft Park in Fort Smith, Arkansas, and the Bass Reeves Memorial Bridge in Oklahoma was named after the lawman.
+A life-size statue of Reeves was erected and unveiled by the Three Rivers Museum on January 11, 2025, in Muskogee, Oklahoma.

 Early life

 Reeves was born into slavery in Crawford County, Arkansas, in 1838.
 He was named after his grandfather, Bass Washington.
-Reeves and his family were enslaved by Arkansas state legislator William Steele Reeves.
-When Bass was eight, in about 1846, William Reeves moved to Grayson County, Texas, near Sherman in the Peters Colony.
-It appears plausible that Reeves was retained as a servant by William Steele Reeves's son, Colonel George R. Reeves, a Texan sheriff, legislator, and one-time Speaker of the Texas House of Representatives.
+Reeves and his family were owned by Arkansas state legislator William Steele Reeves.
+When Bass was eight, in about 1846, William Reeves moved to Grayson County, Texas, near present-day Pottsboro in the Peters Colony.
+It appears plausible that Reeves, still enslaved, was retained as a servant by William Steele Reeves's son, Colonel George R. Reeves, a Texan sheriff, legislator, and one-time Speaker of the Texas House of Representatives.
 When the American Civil War began, George Reeves joined the Confederate States Army, taking Bass with him.
 According to the Reeves family, at some time between 1861 and 1862, Bass attacked George Reeves following an argument during a poker card game.
 He escaped to Indian Territory which is now Kansas and Oklahoma.
-Once there, he became acquainted with the Cherokee, Creek, and Seminole, learning their customs, languages, and tracking skills.
+Once there, he became acquainted with the Cherokee, Cree, and Seminole, learning their customs, languages, and tracking skills.
 The Emancipation Proclamation gave Reeves his freedom.
 As a freedman, Reeves returned to Arkansas and farmed near Van Buren.